Shakyakaran/Calculator/README.md

 # Calculator
-A simple calculator by js
+A mathematical calculator by use of js